China increases rare earths export quota for 2012

 Chinese officials believe the country should also boost its own imports of the minerals due to growing demand and to protect domestic resources.

-Critics have argued the export cap has given Chinese companies an unfair competitive advantage and violates World Trade Organisation rules.
+Critics have argued the export cap has given Chinese companies an unfair competitive advantage and violates World Trade Organization rules.

-Despite the 30,184 tonne export quota in 2011, China said it shipped only 18,600 tonnes that year.
+Despite the 30,184 ton export quota in 2011, China said it shipped only 18,600 tons that year.
 The squeeze on supply has led, in part, to a fourfold increase in export prices over the past two years.